npankov/frontend-project-lvl2/README.md

     gendiff --format plain/nested/json 'firstfile.json' 'secondfile.json'
 To compare files you should choose output format plain, nested or json
-'firstfile.json' and 'secondfile.json' - it's the path to the file, with its name (without quotes)
+'firstfile.json' and 'secondfile.json' - it's the path to the file (without quotes)

 [![asciicast](https://asciinema.org/a/lKvEtEoBRy13a954ORCdy75rl.svg)](https://asciinema.org/a/lKvEtEoBRy13a954ORCdy75rl)